-New Directors receive information outlining their duties and responsibilities and attend a formal induction meeting with the Chairman of the Board, other Directors and senior executives including the CEO.
-All Directors undertake the annual management/staff compliance training program to ensure a high-level understanding of the Company’s key legal and compliance obligations.
+New Directors receive information outlining their duties and responsibilities and undertake formal induction with the Chair of the Board, other Directors and senior executives including the CEO.
+All Directors participate in the annual management/employee compliance training program to support a high-level understanding of the Company’s key legal and compliance obligations.
 Directors also regularly receive current knowledge updates including from external providers.

-Senior executives provide the Board with information to allow it to make decisions on an informed basis and attend meetings at the request of the Chairman.
 Directors are entitled to obtain reimbursement of the reasonable costs of any independent advice obtained in respect of their office.
-If a Director wishes to obtain independent external advice, they must notify the Board before seeking that advice and obtain the prior approval of the Chairman, whose approval shall not be unreasonably withheld.
+If a Director wishes to obtain independent external advice, they must notify the Board before seeking that advice and obtain the prior approval of the Chair, whose approval shall not be unreasonably withheld.

-The respective composition and details of meeting attendance of the Committees are set out in the Directors’ Report on pages 88 to 89 of the CPA Australia Integrated Report 2020 .
+The respective composition and meeting attendance details of the Board and Board Committees are set out in the Directors’ Report on pages 96 to 97 of the CPA Australia Integrated Report 2022.
 Minutes of Committee meetings are provided to the Board at its next meeting.

-The Board had five Board Committees in 2020:
+The Board had four Board Committees in 2022:

 - Audit, Risk and Compliance;